Labeling the point: Scenarios of label misuse in WCAG

 This omission to programmatically associate visible label text and its field is a failure of 1.3.1 Info and Relationships and 4.1.2: Name, Role and Value because the field has no accessible name.
 And because the field’s accessible name (which is empty) doesn’t match the field’s visible label text, this would also fail 2.5.3 Label in Name, which aims to ensure that speech-input users can navigate to controls and activate them by saying the control’s visible label.

-Note: Perhaps surprisingly, this construct does NOT represent a failure of either 3.3.2: Labels or Instructions, which is only concerned with with the presence (or absence) of appropriate labels or instructions, or 2.4.6 Headings and Labels, which is only concerned with the descriptiveness of labels.
+Note: Perhaps surprisingly, this construct does not represent a failure of either 3.3.2: Labels or Instructions, which is only concerned with the presence (or absence) of appropriate labels or instructions, or 2.4.6 Headings and Labels, which is only concerned with the descriptiveness of labels.

 Scenario #4 outcome: